bjss-data-academy/apache-spark-databricks/transforming-data.md

 ![Finding email of highest scoring player](/images/winner-email.png)

 ## Left Join
-Let's look at that example again, but this time, some users are _missing_ from the contacts table.
+What happens when some users are _missing_ from the contacts table?
 It happens.

-If we used the join as above, we would never see the scores of those missing contacts.
+If we used the join as above, we would _never see_ the scores of those missing contacts.

-Sometimes this is perfect.
-But sometimes, it isn't - and we really want a row with the player's score in it, even if we have no contact data.
+Sometimes this is perfect for our application.

+Other times, not so much.
+We really want a row with the player's score in it, even if we have no contact data.

-This is a job of the _left join_.
+This is a job for _left join_.

 We add an extra parameter named `how` to the `join` method call:

 ```python
 scores_contacts_df = scores_df.join(contacts_df, on="player", how="left")
 ```

-That `how="left"`` causes the new dataframe `scores_scontacts_df` to contain _every_ row of `scores_df` joined to _all matching rows_ of contacts_df.
-It will place a _null_ values in all columns where a matching row in `contacts_df` does not exist:
+That `how="left"` causes the new dataframe `scores_scontacts_df` to contain _every_ row of `scores_df` joined to _all matching rows_ of contacts_df.
+We get a `null` in columns where no matching row exists.

-Let's remove Dan and Tom from the contacts list:
+As an example, suppose we only have contact details for Alan and Rosie:

 ```python
 contacts_df = spark.createDataFrame([